Jean-Tinland/simple-bar-server/README.md

 # <img src="./images/logo-simple-bar-server.png" width="200" alt="simple-bar-server" />

 A server for [simple-bar](https://www.jeantinland.com/en/toolbox/simple-bar) that enables communication with it by requesting simple-bar' data widgets refreshes or toggling with simple `curl` commands.
+It is an ultra small node.js http server opening a websocket connection with simple-bar.
+Check `index.js` file to see how it works.

 ## Status